[EUobserved] When can I see my loved one again?

 Britain also has no quarantine measures (yet) in place for EU citizens.

-It made me daydream of escaping for a date, just as Pyramus and Thisbe did.
+It made me daydream of escaping for a date, just as Pyramus and Thisbe dreamed.

 My girlfriend could go home to her native Denmark afterward.
-And I could return to my adoptive Belgium, on my Belgian residency permit.
+And I could return to my adoptive Belgium using my Belgian residency permit.

 It was not easy to find that loophole.

-I trawled several corona-info websites.
+I trawled national corona-info websites.
 I spoke to the Danish foreign ministry, the Belgian foreign and interior ministries, the Polish foreign ministry, the British foreign ministry and its Border Force.

-Things were so messy, I was warned, individual border guards were finding it hard to keep up.
+In fact, things were so messy, I was warned, individual border guards were finding it hard to keep up.

-"Be sure to check ahead with your port-of-exit in Belgium, because we heard, yesterday, that some British people were not being allowed to leave [due to misunderstanding of the rules]," a UK official said.
+"Be sure to check ahead with your port-of-exit in Belgium, because we heard, yesterday, that some British people were not being allowed to leave [due to misunderstandings]," a UK official said.

 And we were advised to buy direct flights, because each potential transit country had its own regime.